filviu/blog/content/posts/2012/2012-06-13-digikam-2-6-0-wont-start-due-to-missing-libavcodec-so-53-slackware-current64.md

   - temp_on

 ---
 This was pretty simple but complicated :).
-It turns out I updated <a href="http://ffmpeg.org/" target="_blank" rel="noopener">ffmpeg</a> from <a href="http://alien.slackbook.org/blog/" target="_blank" rel="noopener">alien bob</a>&#8216;s repo to ffmpeg 0.11, thus upgrading to libavcodec.so.54.
-I&#8217;m sure I could have gotten away with a simple symlink but I wanted a clean install.
+It turns out I updated <a href="http://ffmpeg.org/" target="_blank" rel="noopener">ffmpeg</a> from <a href="http://alien.slackbook.org/blog/" target="_blank" rel="noopener">alien bob</a>'s repo to ffmpeg 0.11, thus upgrading to libavcodec.so.54.
+I'm sure I could have gotten away with a simple symlink but I wanted a clean install.

 So I though I would simply rebuild digikam, right?
 Wrong.
 It failed, with weird errors like:
 [cce_bash]